wpilibsuite/frc-docs/source/docs/hardware/hardware-basics/robot-battery.rst

 Once a load (like a robot) is connected, and any amount of current is flowing, the battery voltage will drop.
 So if you check a battery with a Voltmeter, and it reads 13.5, and then connect it to your robot and power on, it will read lower, maybe 13.1 on the Driver Station display.
 Those numbers will vary with every battery and specific robot, see Characterization below.
 Once your robot starts running, it will pull more current, and the voltage will drop further.

-Depleted batteries will read between 11.5 and 12.5 volts on an idle robot.
-While batteries can be run lower, it will risk permanent battery damage.
+Depleted batteries will read between 11.7 and 12.5 volts on an idle robot.
+Try to swap the batteries before they start reaching brownout safety thresholds, as frequently entering low voltage ranges risks permanent battery damage.

-(SLA battery voltage and current performance also depends on temperature: cool batteries are happy batteries.)
+Battery voltage and current also depends on temperature: cool batteries are happy batteries.

 Battery Characterization
 ^^^^^^^^^^^^^^^^^^^^^^^^^